 A native American cultural center and museum would revive the history of the region’s first inhabitants, and house a collection to complement existing museums (in Logan county, that includes museums at the Postville Courthouse and Lincoln College–another destination for weekend historians to visit).
 A performance venue could host major attractions, as well as local high school and college thespian groups and bands.

 TechTopia would sponsor local programming and robotics competitions, tech meetups, vocational training, and more.
 By living and working alongside like-minded individuals of all ages, entrepreneurship and innovation would be inspired.
 As new ideas bear fruit, TechTopia’s advisory board could assist with technology transfer and commercialization.

 Transportation would be important.
 In Lincoln, the high-speed Amtrak will soon carry its citizens to Chicago or St. Louis in record time.
 They can leave their cars at home where nobody pays to park.

 I could find examples of rural business incubators online, but none are places where people both live AND work.
 If you know of something, please send pointers with the subject line “TechTopia” to email@example.com.
-If there’s enough interest, I’ll share what we collect with the STEM-Trek community (below), and maybe someone will have enough traction to run with the ball.
-In true STEM-Trek grassroots style, we will encourage the development of a framework that others can adopt for their communities.
+If there’s enough interest, I’ll share what we collect with the STEM-Trek community (below).